 Purchasing units may also reduce stamp duty as opposed to purchasing a higher percentage of the property if it was owned directly.

 An NGUT is a specific structure that will overcome the IHA prohibitions if the legislative rules are followed.

 The big question is how can an SMSF purchase a property and undertake development without contravening the relevant legislative limitations and borrow?

 Well, the answer is an Unrelated Unit Trust or URUT – sorry for all the acronyms!

 3.Unrelated Unit Trust

-So, now that I outlined the two types of unit trusts which allow for a development with many restrictions on ownership and debt lets investigate an alternative structure which allows for development debt and a higher proportion of SMSF funds to be invested than the 5%.
+So, now that I outlined the two types of unit trusts which allow for development with many restrictions on ownership and debt let’s investigate an alternative structure that allows for development debt and a higher proportion of SMSF funds to be invested than the 5%.